Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 Dysfunction of the temporomandibular joint.

-Stress, anxiety, hyperexcitability of the sympathetic nervous system
+Stress, anxiety, increased excitability of the sympathetic nervous system

 Possible positive effect in the treatment of tinnitus, mood disorders, digestive problems, work disorders immune system and autoimmune diseases.